2007 Arizona Cardinals season: Week 4: vs. Pittsburgh Steelers

-Week 5
+Week 5: at St. Louis Rams

 Coming off their impressive home win over the Steelers, the Cardinals flew to the Edward Jones Dome for a Week 5 divisional duel with the winless St. Louis Rams.
 In the first quarter, Arizona trailed early with Rams kicker Jeff Wilkins getting a 46-yard field goal.
 The Cards would tie the game with kicker Neil Rackers getting a 50-yard field goal.
 In the second quarter, the Cardinals trailed again with QB Gus Frerotte completing a 16-yard TD pass to WR Drew Bennett.
 Arizona would tie the game with RB Edgerrin James fumbling at the 1-yard line and OG Reggie Wells recovering the fumble in the endzone for a touchdown.
-However, on the Cards next possession, QB Matt Leinart was sacked by MLB Will Witherspoon, causing his left collarbone to get broken, getting him out for the rest of the game.
+However, on the Cards next possession, QB Matt Leinart was sacked by MLB Will Witherspoon, causing his left collarbone to get broken, forcing him out for the rest of the game.
 Back-up QB Kurt Warner (former Rams QB) came in for the rest of the game.
 Afterwards, St. Louis would respond with Wilkins kicking a 35-yard field goal.
 Afterwards, Arizona would end the half with Warner getting a 1-yard TD run.

 In the third quarter, the Rams retook the lead with Frerotte completing an 11-yard TD pass to WR Torry Holt.
 Afterwards, the Cards would tie the game with Rackers getting a 32-yard field goal.
-In the fourth quarter, the Cards increased its lead with CB Roderick Hood returning an interception 68 yards for a touchdown.
-St. Louis tried to pass the Cardinals for the lead as Wilkins got a 31-yard field goal.
-Arizona increased its lead with Warner's 7-yard TD pass to WR Larry Fitzgerald.
-The Rams would get close with Frerotte's 29-yard TD pass to TE Randy McMichael, followed up with a successful two-point conversion pass from Frerotte to Holt.
+In the fourth quarter, the Cards increased their lead with CB Roderick Hood returning an interception 68 yards for a touchdown.
+St. Louis tried to pass the Cardinals for the lead as Wilkins got a 31-yard field goal, but Arizona increased its lead with Warner's 7-yard TD pass to WR Larry Fitzgerald.
+The Rams would get close with Frerotte's 29-yard TD pass to TE Randy McMichael, followed by a successful two-point conversion pass from Frerotte to Holt.
 The Cards would emerge victorious.

 With the win, the Cardinals improved to 3–2.